USFWS/Longfin-Smelt-Length-at-Date/README.md

-# Longfin-Smelt-Length-at-Date
+# Longfin Smelt Length at Date

 ## Overview

-This repository contains data and code to support the development of length at date criteria used to separate year classes of the Bay-Delta DPS of [Longfin Smelt (*Spirinchus thaleichthys*)](https://www.fws.gov/species/longfin-smelt-spirinchus-thaleichthys).
+This repository contains data and code to support the development of length at date criteria for the Bay-Delta DPS of [Longfin Smelt (*Spirinchus thaleichthys*)](https://www.fws.gov/species/longfin-smelt-spirinchus-thaleichthys).
+These length at date criteria build on existing static length at date criteria to categorize Longfin Smelt into year class-specific age class categories.
 This code was used in Appendix C of the [Species Status Assessment (SSA)](https://www.fws.gov/node/4531791) for the Bay-Delta DPS of Longfin Smelt.
 Further development of this project may also occur.

 ## Installation